pylonweb/refinerycms-menus/readme.md

 # Page Menus Extension for Refinery CMS

-## IMPORTANT: IN DEVELOPMENT!

-This extension is still in development!
-There is no tests yet.
-Also you can't create new menus in the admin interface, you have to create them yourself.

-A stable complete version will soon be released.

 If you are willing to contribute please send me a mail (johan@pylonweb.dk), and follow the contribution guidelines below.
 Especially test would be appriciated!

 ## About